A Rulebook That’s Simple on Paper

 Local Rules, Global Confusion

-The difficulties begin when local port regulations override IMO allowances.
-In Fujairah and Oman, EGCS use is prohibited, forcing ships to change to VLSFO or MGO well before arrival.
-In Oman, proximity to territorial borders means switching even earlier.
-Inside the Persian Gulf, EGCS operation and washwater discharge are permitted, until the next port when the process repeats.
+In Fujairah and Oman, EGCS use is prohibited, forcing ships to change over to VLSFO or MGO before arrival.
+In Oman, proximity to territorial limits can require the switch even earlier.
+Inside the Persian Gulf, EGCS operation and washwater discharge may be permitted, until the next port changes the operating condition again.

 The Engineer’s Burden